labordynamicsinstitute/Economic-Analysis-and-SDL-replication/analysis/README.md

 	qcew_qwi_state_pri.dta

 The code used to build the analysis data from raw input is included with this archive, under [../build/](../build/).
+The actual analysis data as built for the paper  can be found at openICPSR (DOI: 10.3886/E100505V1).
+Replication data should be downloaded and stored in the ./analysis folder before executing programs.